nextgenthemes/advanced-responsive-video-embedder/README.txt

 == Changelog ==

+= 3.5.2 =
+* New: Twitch.tv support
+* New: Spanish Translation from Andrew Kurtis webhostinghub.com
+* Improved: Support for `http://new.ted.com/...` URLs
+* Improved: Some code improvements, among them IDs of hidden objects are now generated with a simple `static` counter instead of some random generated string.

 = 3.5.1 =
-* Fix: Bug causing the Shortcode Creator not detecting shortcode tags when customized-
+* Fix: Bug causing the Shortcode Creator not detecting shortcode tags when customized
 * Improved how embeds `<object>` embed codes are generated.
 * Updated FAQ
-* New: Xtube support (On request!
-Not sure if this is a good idea starting to add porn sites but this but the guy donated incredible $20 so I can't really say no [/irony].
-I reserve the right to remove it.
-Lol this guy has this site dedicated to material of guys getting their balls hurt, not sure if this should be sad or funny but I decided this deserves a comment on my changelog even if this is the totally wrong place for this.
-But its MY changelog so ...
-For now my opinion is do what ever the fuck you like as long as you not hurting any 3rd parties and all happens with consent.
-Anyway I learned a new word that day - Ballbusting.
-If you have objections please contact your local ...
-OK thats enough!)
+* New: Xtube support (On request)

 = 3.5.0 =
 * New: Custom parameters!